vgrabovets/benchmarkit/README.md

 )
 ```

+- __functions__ - function or list of functions with `benchmark` decorator
+- __save_file__ - path to file where to save results
 - __comment__ - comment to save alongside the results
 - __rows_limit__ - limit table rows in console output.
 Default _10_
 - __extra_fields__ - extra fields to include in console output
 - __metric__ - metric which is used for comparison.
 Default `mean_time`
 - __bigger_is_better__ - whether bigger value of metric indicates that result is better.
 For time benchmarks should be `False`, for model accuracy should be `True`.
 Default _False_

+Prints to terminal and returns list of dictionaries with data for the last run.

 ![Benchmark time output1](img/benchmark_time1.jpg)